matrix-org/matrix-spec-proposals/proposals/2285-hidden-read-receipts.md

-# MSC2285: Hidden read receipts
+# MSC2285: Private read receipts

 Currently users must send read receipts in order to affect their notification counts, which alerts other people that the user has read their message.
 For